 We cook almost all our own meals, even in countries where eating out can be quite cheap.
 We do this because we are assured of eating what we want, when we want and in quantities big enough to sustain two hungry cyclists.
 Occasionally we do go to a restaurant.
 It would be a shame to never eat out and sample the local cuisine.
 But for the most part our stove is one of our best friends and most-used pieces of equipment.

-Having said that, in some countries where the cost of living is cheap or on shorter tours it might not be such a crazy idea to leave the stove at home.
+Having said that, in some countries where the cost of living is cheap or on shorter tours it’s not such a crazy idea to leave the stove at home.
 You could easily find several cold yet tasty meals to fill your tummy, supplementing from time to time with a meal out.
 We have met several cyclists who do this.

 The Stove